davidasteed/zoo/README.md

 Author: David Steed

 Assigment:  Learn to work with classes: constructors, parent constructor ( super() ), basic inheritance, static functions, member functions and properties, overriding functions.
 Each class has basic tests (try/throw/catch) implemented to propagate errors to the test/validation statements in visizoo.js.
+A custom error was also tested and validated.

 How to start:
 1) Clone the repository